 If you’re a fan of edgy horror movies or have attended a genre film fest over the past few years, you’re probably familiar with the works of SpectreVision.
 The production company focuses on boundary-pushing genre films, having produced last year’s Spirit Award-nominated A Girl Walks Home Alone at Night and horror/comedy Cooties, plus critically-acclaimed festival hits Toad Road, LFO, The Boy, and one of Sundance 2016’s most talked-about films, The Greasy Strangler.
 And as SpectreVision has expanded its focus into the music, TV, and digital worlds, the three company founders continue to pursue their own individual careers as well: Elijah Wood has the acting thing; Daniel Noah screenwriting; and JOSH C. WALLER is making a name for himself as a director.

 Waller’s third directorial feature CAMINO (written and produced by Noah) hits theaters on March 4 with a VOD and iTunes release on March 8, courtesy of distributor XLrator Media.
-[UPDATE: Camino is available to stream on Netflix.]
+[UPDATE: The film is now available to stream on Prime Video, Tubi, and The Roku Channel.]

 The thriller is set in 1980s Colombia (though filmed in Hawaii), where photojournalist Avery Taggert is assigned to document a charismatic missionary known as “El Guero” and soon finds herself on a run through the jungle trying to escape the more-sinister-than-he-seems leader.
 Stuntwoman-turned-leading-lady Zoë Bell (Death Proof and The Hateful Eight as well as Waller’s feature directorial debut Raze) stars as Avery, with Oscar-nominated filmmaker Nacho Vigalondo as El Guero.
 Camino co-stars Tenoch Huerta, Sheila Vand, Dominic Rains, and Kevin Pollak.